 Monetization plans & marketing

 If you are using your podcast to market your business or market through ads.
-You may have a contract with advertisers, you have to keep up with that contract.
+You may have a contract with advertisers, but you have to keep up with that contract.

 Or if you’re using your podcast to market your business and you take a break, you’re losing a major part of your marketing.